Meet our team

 Patricia A. Van Kley, PhD

-Patricia A. Van Kley, PhD is a licensed psychologist with over 40 years experience in private practice, residential, community and academic settings.
-She earned her Master's degree in rehabilitation counseling from Bowling Green State University and her PhD in counseling psychology from the University of Toledo.
-Her areas of expertise include treatment of depression and anxiety disorders, stress related conditions, chronic illness, coping with loss and life transitions and caregiver support.
+Patricia Van Kley is a supervising psychologist at Fort Meigs Wellness and Behavioral Health.
+Patricia is a Licensed Psychologist with over 30 years experience in private practice, residential, community, and academic settings.
+She earned her PhD in Counseling Psychology from the University of Toledo.
+Her areas of expertise include treatment of depression and anxiety disorders, stress related conditions, chronic illness, relationship counseling, and coping with loss and life transitions.

 Michael Roehrs, MSW, LISW-S, DCSW